zicklag/docs-1/docs/contributing/codebase-overview.md

+---
+description: The core concepts behind Directus are simple, however the problems that must be solved to honor them can be remarkably complex.
+We strive to design and engineer the most elegant solutions possible, so that our codebase remains accessible.
+readTime: 12 minutes
+---

 # Codebase Overview

 > **The core concepts behind Directus are simple, however the problems that must be solved to honor them can be